rekow/model-thin/README.md

 Model.find(queryOpts, callback);
 ```

-This method will handle building model classes out of any result set returned (unless the query contains a property select), but much of the heavy lifting is expected to be accomplished by the selected storage adapter, which receives the `queryOpts` object with the Model `kind` added.
+This method will handle building model classes out of any result set returned (unless the query contains a property select), by calling the adapter's `toModel()` method.
+All other heavy lifting is expected to be accomplished by the selected storage adapter, which receives the `queryOpts` object with the Model `kind` added.
 The `callback` should expect any error as the first param, and a list of results as the second.
+If the adapter supports query cursors, they will be passed through as the third parameter.

-Though much of the query work will be done elsewhere, there is a suggested [`Query` interface](https://github.com/davidrekow/model-thin/blob/master/src/query.js) for the `queryOpts`, that is lightweight but richly configurable.
+There is a suggested [`Query` interface](https://github.com/davidrekow/model-thin/blob/master/src/query.js) for the `queryOpts` that is lightweight but richly configurable.

 A sample implementation can be found in the [gcloud-datastore](https://github.com/davidrekow/model-thin-gcloud-datastore/blob/master/index.js#L107:L172) adapter , while samples of its usage are in the [example](https://github.com/davidrekow/model-thin/blob/master/example.js#L75:L91) code.